MapStory/Learning/modules/module2.md

 With a Simple style, all aspects (color, hue and size) are uniform on all features of the StoryLayer.
 This style is often used if features don't need to be differentiated from one another.

-To add apply a Simple style to a StoryScape, follow these steps:
+To apply a Simple style to a StoryScape, follow these steps:

 First, you will launch a new StoryScape, as you learned to do in the previous Lesson.
 To review, you should:
   - Click `Create` and `Compose StoryScape` at the top of your screen.